(Revised May 24, 2018)

 In keeping with one of the Privacy Shield's core principles, Choice, you always have a choice about whether to opt in or opt out, and you maintain control over your data in the following ways:

 Deletion of your data, or corrections.
 Please help us keep your account information up to date.
 You may update most online registrations by consulting the particular web site itself or visiting a preference page after you have logged on to the site.
 Upon request you are entitled to access a copy of your personal data to correct it, or you may instruct us to delete it from our systems.

 Connecting directly with other companies for marketing purposes.
-In addition to providing you with our own editorial content, we offer you the opportunity to access others’ branded content and expertise.
+In addition to providing you with our own editorial content, we offer you the opportunity to access others' branded content and expertise.
 When you choose to take advantage of that content or expertise, you choose to have your name and contact details transferred directly to that other company.
-We will put you in direct contact with another company or companies when you choose to:
+We may put you in direct contact with another company or companies when you choose to:

 Making information you provide public.